-Mathematical Studies is A Level 3 qualification, equivalent to an AS level in terms of UCAS points.
-There are 2 exams taken at the end of the course, with an element of pre-release material issued for both papers.
-You can decide whether to study the course over 1 or 2 years depending on your other subject choices.
+Mathematical Studies is a level 3 qualification, equivalent to an AS level in terms of UCAS points.
+2 exams will be taken at the end of the course, with an element of pre-release material issued for both papers.

 Paper 1 (Compulsory content)